1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Enter a name for the New prebid line item.
 And select the Inventory size as Standard.
 Now, select the desired ad inventory sizes from the drop-down menu.
 For example, 970×90, 728×90, etc. You can select multiple sizes at once.

 • Select the Start time and End time.
-And set the CPM rate (e.g. $0.80) for the specific line items.
+And set the CPM rate (e.g., $0.80) for the specific line items.

 • Now, select the number of creatives.
 And select Evenly from the drop-down menu Rotate creatives.

-Note: You need to create key-value “hb_pb” for capturing bids from Prebid as Prebid sends bids via “hb_pb” param.
+Note: You must create key-value “hb_pb” for capturing bids from Prebid as Prebid sends bids via “hb_pb” param.
 So, for example, you can set the key-value hb_pb to $0.80.
 When the server receives the bidder parameters via key-values (consisting of bid price) from Prebid, Google Ad Manager will trigger all the line items that offer CPM value equal to or close to $0.80.

 • Then, Save.